tildetown/rodo/README.md

 # Todos

 - **Really weird bug to solve**: `~/.rodo/todo.txt`'s file permissions change from `rw-------` to `rw-rw-r--` or `rw-rw-rw` after being modified
-    - For example, while in your home directory, run `touch test.txt` to create a test file in your home directory
+    - For example:
+    1. Create a `test.txt` file somewhere
-    - While in your home directory, run `racket` to open a Racket REPL
+    2. Open a Racket REPL
-    - Run the following to set `600` file permissions on the file:
+    3. Run the following to set `600` file permissions on the file:
     ```racket
     (file-or-directory-permissions "test.txt" #o600)
     ```
-    - Run `ls -l` to check the file permissions
+    4. Run `ls -l` to check the file permissions
-    - Run the following to modify the file:
+    5. Run the following to modify the file:
     ```racket
     (display-to-file "this is a test" "test.txt" #:mode 'text #:exists 'replace)
     ```
-    - Run `ls -l` to check the file permissions to see that they have changed to either `rw-rw-r--` or `rw-rw-rw`
+    6. Run `ls -l` to check the file permissions to see that they have changed to either `rw-rw-r--` or `rw-rw-rw`
     - So far, the only solution I know of would be to do:
     ```racket
     (begin